[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "You didn't shoot him," she said with a laugh.

 "True," he laughed in return.
 "But so close to being not true...
-By the Skies, am I glad I thought better of it."
+By the Skies, am I glad I thought better of it.
+Now the Yimdians will have to abandon their yearning for a breakout and, instead, make the most of the beach-head dimension they have created for themselves."

 "Best thing you ever did," smiled Devlel.

 They continued to watch the receding Starsider.
-It was a time for reflection, and Devlel listened with half an ear to Laro's recapitulation of the truth behind old legends.
+It was a time for reflection, and Devlel listened with half an ear as Laro spoke in somewhat rambling recapitulation, musing on the truth behind old legends.

 Suddenly the woman smiled and waved.